01-edu/ai-starter/content/first-function/README.md

 };
 ```

-Now, when you call `myFirstFunction()`, Robot will log a message in the console:
+Now, when you call `myFirstFunction()`, the robot will log a message in the console:

 ```js
 myFirstFunction(); // Output: "Robot is now active!"
 ```

-> We actually declared, then called the function and gave it this single instruction, `console.log('Robot is now active!')`.
+> We declared the function, called it, and gave it a single instruction: `console.log('Robot is now active!')`.

 #### **`Prompt Example`**: